 Victorious prides itself in being a family-friendly festival and our huge free kids arena also includes a fantastic baby change area.

 Buggies are absolutely welcome on-site as are pull-along kids carts.

 Guide/Assistance dogs are permitted, but no other animals are allowed on site.

 Camping chairs, similar seating and inflatables will not be permitted on site.
 There will be plenty of seating areas at the event.
-If it is medical necessity for you to bring a seat please click here and scroll down to ‘Extenuating Circumstances’ for more information.
+If it is a medical necessity for you to bring a seat please see our accessibility pages for further info on applying for a waiver note.